Terich Mir: Etymology

 The name "Terich Mir" consists of two words terich and mir.
 Terich is the valley in which mountain peak is located while mir (sometimes spelled mer) means mountain in the Khowar language.
 Georg Morgenstierne gives its derivation from two Sanskrit words *tirīca and meru (lit. 'peak').
+While the meaning of *tirīca is less clear, one interpretation translates it as "snow mountain".
 Several scholars have identified Terich Mir with the sacred Mount Meru mentioned in the Hindu, Buddhist and Jain literature since Vedic period.